When people say you learn more from your failures than your successes, William Seavey is the first to agree.

 “We appealed to the company for months,” he remembers.

 It looked as if he was stuck with the failing Samsung appliance.
 That’s a place far too many consumers find themselves in, and not just when it comes to big-ticket items bought from a department store.
+It is not always easy, but there are ways to fix your own consumer problems.
 One in four American homeowners said that they would not buy their house again if they had to do it all over, according to a 2014 Harris Poll survey.
 Nearly 75 percent of consumers in a Creditcards.com survey have made an impulse buying decision, and half of those regretted it.

 And with essential government consumer protections crumbling around us in an unashamedly pro-business administration, our failures as customers are becoming all the more irreversible.
 But there’s hope.
 Failure can strengthen your resolve, teach you important lessons and even show you the way out of a bad purchase — if you’ll only listen to its lessons.